alan2207/bulletproof-react/README.md

 1. Clone this repo
 2. Create a branch: `git checkout -b your-feature`
-3. Make sure all dependencies are installed.
-If not, run the `yarn prepare` script.
+3. Execute the `yarn prepare` script.
 4. Make some changes
 5. Test your changes
 6. Push your branch and open a Pull Request